andrew henderson menu

 Panama, the cheapest place to live

-• Housing Costs: Whether you want to live in a luxurious gated community, own an ocean-view apartment, chill on a beach or live in a beautiful mountainous region, Panama has a place for you to call home.
-Expect to spend between US$800–US$1800 on monthly housing costs depending on where and how you live.
+• Housing Costs: Whether you want to live in a luxurious gated community, own an ocean-view apartment, chill on a beach or live in a beautiful mountainous region, Panama has the lot.
+Expect to spend between US$800 and US$1800 on monthly housing costs, depending on where and how you live.

-• Food Costs: Locally sourced fruits, vegetables, and seafood/meat are unparalleled and are 50% cheaper than the US or Western European rates.
+• Food Costs: Locally sourced fruits, vegetables, seafood and meat are of unparalleled quality and are as much as 50% cheaper than in the developed West.Ā

 Cheapest Places to Live in Asia